This post may include affiliate links. Thank you for your support.

 With a hard-hitting group of red curry paste, fish sauce, sweet coconut milk, and a trio of potent aromatics (ginger, garlic, and onion), it’s difficult to pinpoint the single item that gives this Thai-inspired soup the most flavor.

-That said, if I only get to pick ONE, I guess it’d have to be the curry paste since it’s packed with like 10-12 ingredients in one little bottle. 🤷♀️
+That said, if I only get to pick ONE to use in this Thai chicken noodle soup recipe, I guess it’d have to be the curry paste since it’s packed with like 10-12 ingredients in one little bottle. 🤷♀️

 Is chicken noodle soup actually healthy?